dshe/MinimalContainer/README.md

     }
 }
 ```
-The complete object graph is created by simply resolving the compositional root.
+The complete object graph is created by resolving the compositional root.
 #### logging
 ```csharp
 using Microsoft.Extensions.Logging;